LJIsak/hw-mom/README.md

 # HWMom

-An ultra-lightweight hardware monitoring application that displays system performance metrics through an elegant dashboard with live-updating widgets.
-Designed to not look like ass.
+An ultra-lightweight hardware monitoring application that displays system metrics through an elegant dashboard with live-updating widgets.
+Designed for simplicity, elegance, and customization.

 **Screenshots:**